Expert system: Formal introduction and later developments

 During the years before the middle of the 1970s, the expectations of what expert systems can accomplish in many fields tended to be extremely optimistic.
-At the beginning of these early studies, researchers were hoping to develop entirely automatic (i.e., completely computerized) expert systems.
+At the start of these early studies, researchers were hoping to develop entirely automatic (i.e., completely computerized) expert systems.
 The expectations of people of what computers can do were frequently too idealistic.
 This situation radically changed after Richard M. Karp published his breakthrough paper: “Reducibility among Combinatorial Problems” in the early 1970s.
-Thanks to Karp's work, together with other scholars, like Hubert L. Dreyfus, it became clear that there are certain limitations and possibilities when one designs computer algorithms.
+Thanks to Karp's work, together with other scholars, like Hubert L. Dreyfus, it became clear that there are certain limits and possibilities when one designs computer algorithms.
 His findings describe what computers can do and what they cannot do.
-Many of the computational problems related to this type of expert systems have certain pragmatic limitations.
+Many of the computational problems related to this type of expert systems have certain pragmatic limits.
 These findings laid down the groundwork that led to the next developments in the field.

 In the 1990s and beyond, the term expert system and the idea of a standalone AI system mostly dropped from the IT lexicon.
 There are two interpretations of this.
 One is that "expert systems failed": the IT world moved on because expert systems did not deliver on their over hyped promise.
 The other is the mirror opposite, that expert systems were simply victims of their success: as IT professionals grasped concepts such as rule engines, such tools migrated from being standalone tools for developing special purpose expert systems, to being one of many standard tools.
 Other researchers suggest that Expert Systems caused inter-company power struggles when the IT organization lost its exclusivity in software modifications to users or Knowledge Engineers.

-In the first decade of the 2000s, there was a "resurrection" for the technology, while using the term Rule Based Systems, with significant success stories and adoption.
-Many of the leading major business application suite vendors (such as SAP, Siebel, and Oracle) integrated expert system abilities into their suite of products as a way of specifying business logic – rule engines are no longer simply for defining the rules an expert would use but for any type of complex, volatile, and critical business logic; they often go hand in hand with business process automation and integration environments.
+In the first decade of the 2000s, there was a "resurrection" for the technology, while using the term rule-based systems, with significant success stories and adoption.
+Many of the leading major business application suite vendors (such as SAP, Siebel, and Oracle) integrated expert system abilities into their suite of products as a way to specify business logic.
+Rule engines are no longer simply for defining the rules an expert would use but for any type of complex, volatile, and critical business logic; they often go hand in hand with business process automation and integration environments.